ngoldb/wetlabtools/wetlabtools/chirascan/readme.md

     tmp_lim=(20,90),
     melt_wavelength=222,
     legend='continuos',
+    n_spectra=5,
     save_png=True,
     save_svg=False
 )
 ```
 Note that since full spectra were recorded at each temperature, you can specify the wavelength to plot in the melting curve.
 Additionally you can choose the style of the legend of the left plot (discrete, continuos, False for no legend).
+For the left plot showing the full spectra you can choose the number of spectra being plotted (this will no affect the melting curve on the right) by adjusting ```n_spectra```.
+Setting ```n_spectra = 2``` will plot only the spectrum of the first and last temperature of your melt.